BigPolarBear1/factorization_v3/README.md

 And when all of that is done... the real optimizing begins... we need to use memory views, get rid of all the python abstraction, debug the generated C code.
 I want to move all of the heavy computational burden to before the main loop...
 I also need to optimize constructing the iN map at the start of the algo... that needs to use numpy arrays to save memory.
 And I also need to use proper threading, since worker support doens't work right now.
 And a bunch of other things...  anyway, minimizing the code and then fixing array indexing seems to be the big ticket work item I need to address.

+I kind of got distracted for a little bit unsure on what the best appraoch is... but from experimenting, most important is reducing code.
+Using contiguous memory access without all the python abstraction or numpy strided access.
+When all of that is done, maybe we can get some more juice using SIMD.
+But it's not the most important tool.
+Unless you have some specialized SIMD hardware or something.